apache/shardingsphere/docs/document/content/reference/encrypt/_index.en.md

-**Encryption Table Configuration**：Show the ShardingSphere data table which column is used to store cipher column data (cipherColumn), what algorithm is used to encryption/decryption (encryptorName), which column is used to store assisted query data (assistedQueryColumn), what algorithm is used to encrypt/decrypt assisted query data (assistedQueryColumn),  which column is used to store plain text data (plainColumn), and which column users want to use for SQL writing (logicColumn)
+**Encryption Table Configuration**：Show the ShardingSphere data table which column is used to store cipher column data (cipherColumn), what algorithm is used to encryption/decryption (encryptorName), which column is used to store assisted query data (assistedQueryColumn), what algorithm is used to encrypt/decrypt assisted query data (assistedQueryEncryptorName),  which column is used to store plain text data (plainColumn), and which column users want to use for SQL writing (logicColumn)

 > How to understand `Which column do users want to use to write SQL (logicColumn)`?